Pure White Paint Color, by Sherwin Williams, is a go-to white paint color for walls, trim, exteriors, cabinets, and more.

 Pure White is the best Sherwin Williams white paint color for trim (also called baseboards).
 On trim, it looks crisp, clean and bright, but not blue, yellow or dingy.

 Because it doesn’t have much in the way of undertones, it goes perfectly with almost any wall paint color.
-In fact, I list it on this post about the best white paint colors for every surface as the best white paint color for trim.
+In fact, I list it on this article about the best white paint colors for every surface as the best white paint color for trim.

 Pure White paint color ranks as one of the most popular paint colors for trim, alongside Extra White and Super White.